Shotokan Kicks And Stances!

 Don’t get me wrong, I love Shotokan karatedo, but I believe a natural progression for the senior Shotokan karateka is to explore Okinawan karate and especially their kata.

-We are very excited as we are planning on adding more Okinawan karate kata into the Dojo, along with other martial arts practice including kobudo.
+We are very excited as we are planning on adding an over 40’s karate Dojo which will also be for people with injuries, we will have more Okinawan karate kata in the Dojo, along with other martial arts practice including kobudo.
 Oss!